gggangmin/summerschool2019-jupyter/README.md

 https://github.com/gw-odw

-**GWpy"
+**GWpy** <br>

 GWpy is a python package that is a collection of tool that are generally used to study data from gravitational wave detectors. <br>

 The package is easy to use and well documented.<br>

-The official documentation for GWpy can be found at https://gwpy.github.io/docs/stable/.
+The official documentation for GWpy can be found at https://gwpy.github.io/docs/stable/